Urigo/tutorial-infrastructure/src/assets/templates/angular2-meteor-socially/step_16.md

 # Adding Location Coordinates

-Having maps on board, we can make use of latitute and longitute coordinates, which are most precise location information possible.
+Having maps on board, we can make use of latitude and longitute coordinates, which are most precise location information possible.
 And of course, we'll show everything on the map to make this information comprehensive for users.